mpacer/pycon2017/pycon.md

 ![p3s-list](p3s-list.png)

+Note: We should have text notes here to simplify reading this off.

 --

 ![p3s-list](p3s-timeline.png)

+Note: We should have text notes here to simplify reading this off.

 ----

 # Scratch your own itch

-We want to release IPython 6, the code base will be Python 3 only.
+We released IPython 6, the code base is Python 3 only.

 IPython 5 will still be stable (LTS).
-So we'd like Python 2 user to
+So if a Python 2 user runs

-    $ pip install ipython
+    $ pip install ipython -U

+it should install the latest version of IPython 5, not IPython 6!

 --